SAI990323/SAI990323.github.io/_pages/about.md

 - /about.html
 ---

 I am a fourth-year **Ph.D. student** in the University of Science and Technology of China, advised by Prof. [Xiangnan He](http://staff.ustc.edu.cn/~hexn/) and [Fuli Feng](https://fulifeng.github.io/).
 Previously, I received my bachelor's degree from the Elite College at Harbin Institute of Technology in 2021.
 I was awarded the National Scholarship for three years.
-Additionally, I won two gold medals in the ACM-ICPC.

 My research interests are in improving the general reasoning abilities of foundational LLMs, LLMs for recommendation and scaling reinforcement reasoning.